Certified Public Accountant Complaint Information

 Here are the answers to some questions that are commonly asked by potential complainants and CPAs.

-Q. How do I file a complaint?A. There is no complaint form.
-Simply write a letter containing a factual narrative describing the substance of the allegations.
+Q. How do I file a complaint?A. A complaint form follows for your reference.
+You are not required to use the form.
+You may choose to simply write a letter containing a factual narrative describing the substance of the allegations.
 The narrative should include the full name, business address and telephone number of the CPA or the CPA firm involved.
 In addition, include your complete contact information and copies of all documents relevant to your complaint.

 Q. Do I need an attorney to file a complaint?A. No. The Board's legal staff will investigate the complaint and, if necessary, prosecute the complaint.